-WEEK 1: DATA MANAGEMENT I: In this first week, we dive deeply into data modeling.
-You will learn the basics of relational models, including entities, attributes, keys, tables, and of course, databases.
+WEEK 1: Data Management I: In this first week, we ask 'why look to data for answers and introduce data modeling.
+We dive into data modeling and the basics of relational models, including entities, attributes, keys, tables, and of course, databases.
 You will become familiar with Entity-Relationship Diagrams that describe the business rules through a combination of relationships and cardinality between entities.
-We will show examples of how to take real-world data and put it into fully normalized databases.
+We will show examples of taking real-world data and putting it into fully normalized databases.
 We will finish up with a short review of client-server architecture.
-This week we will open The Fresh Connection Round 1, available for just one week!

-WEEK 2: DATA MANAGEMENT II: In this week, you will become fully acquainted with how to use the Structured Query Language, or SQL.
-This is the language that allows humans (as well as other systems) to interact with relational databases.
-Through extensive examples, you will learn how to use SELECT, INSERT, JOIN, VIEW, and other statements.
-We will be using mySQL for these assignments, but you can use any database implementation that you are comfortable with.
+WEEK 2: Data Management II: In this week, you will become thoroughly acquainted with using the Structured Query Language, or SQL, the language that allows humans (as well as other systems) to interact with relational databases.
+You will learn how to use SELECT, INSERT, JOIN, VIEW, and other statements through extensive examples.
+We will be using MySQL for these assignments, but you can use any database implementation that you are comfortable with.

-WEEK 5: Week off (preparation for Midterm Exam): In week 5 we give you time to play TFC game!
-You will have once week to play Round 3.
-No new graded assignments will be handed out during this week.
-We will also offer a Virtual Field Trip to New York City, where learners can see a an application of machine learning to logistical problems at a real company.
+WEEK 5: Prep Week: This is a prep week in which no new graded assignments will be released.
+It provides you time to complete previous assignments and prepare for the Midterm next week.
+We will also offer a Virtual Field Trip to New York City, where learners can apply machine learning to logistical problems at a real company.

-WEEK 6: MIDTERM EXAM: The Midterm exam covers all of the material from weeks 1, 2, 3, and 4.
+WEEK 6: Midterm Exam: The Midterm Exam covers all material from weeks 1, 2, 3, and 4.
 The objective is to ensure mastery of data management techniques and methods.
-It will be a timed exam, available during just one week and once you start the exam there is a limited time (4 hours) to complete it.
+The exam will only be available for 72 hours, and once you start it, there is a limited time (4 hours) to complete it.

-WEEK 8: Supply Chain Systems II: Supply Chain Visibility and track & trace: In this week you will learn about track and trace systems and the importance of visibility in supply chains.
+WEEK 9: Supply Chain Systems III: Visibility and Track & Trace: In this week, you will learn about track and trace systems and the importance of visibility in supply chains.
 Dr. Chris Caplice will introduce this topic and its application across industries.
-In the second lesson, Dr. Bateman will explore a case that will bring together many of the lessons you have learned in this course including how to work with big data, supply chain systems, platform interoperability, and track & trace in their interest of supply chain visibility.
-The graded assignment for this week will be proctored.
+In the second lesson, Dr. Bateman explores a case that brings together the concepts of working with big data, supply chain systems, platform interoperability, and track & trace in their interest of supply chain visibility.

-The final exam covers all of the material in this course.
-The objective is to understand how supply chain systems and technologies work in practice; from data management to system integration.
-It will be a timed exam, available for just one week and once you start the exam there is a limited time (4 hours) to complete it.
+WEEK 12: Final Exam: The Final Exam covers all material in this course.
+The objective is to understand how supply chain systems and technologies work in practice, from data management to system integration.
+The exam will only be available for 72 hours, and once you start it, there is a limited time (4 hours) to complete it.